uptechteam/react-native-cookbook/build-and-deployment-workflow.md

 2) In "Store Version Number" enter the new version (which you entered in the first step of the "Development Build" Section)
 3) Fill in the "What's New in This Version", check that screenshots are still actual, and select "Build" with a proper build number.
-4) Proceed to publish the App.
+4) Proceed to publish the App by clicking on "Save" and then "Submit for Review".

 ### Android